Contrast-Security-OSS/docs/content/admin/onboard_team/CreateUsers.md

 <!--
 title: "Create Users"
-description: "Creating Users in Contrast TeamServer"
+description: "Creating Users in Contrast"
-tags: "Admin onboarding TeamServer user settings license defend protection create" -->
+tags: "Admin onboarding user settings license defend protection create" -->

-System and Organization Administrators can create users individually, in groups, or through [Active Directory](installation-setupauth.html#ad) or [LDAP](installation-setupauth.html#ldap) integrations.
+System and Organization Administrators can create users individually, in groups, or through [Microsoft Active Directory](installation-setupauth.html#ad) (AD) or [LDAP](installation-setupauth.html#ldap) integrations.
 All users are required to have a default organization and a default role within that organization.

 >**Note:** Verify the [Roles](admin-manageorgsroleperm.html#roles) that you want to assign to users so that they have the appropriate level of functionality.